 What if Laurie Lied?
 Part 1 of an Investigation into the Spanish Novels of Laurie Lee.

-Laurie Lee's name is synonymous with Spain and travel writing, but how much of what he wrote bears any relationship to the events and moments described in his works?
-Read part 1 here an listen to both episodes as audio files here.
+When Laurie Lee walked out one Midsummer Morning, he finally ended up in Almunecar (Castillo) on the Granada coast.
+But how much of what he wrote bears any relationship to the events and moments described in his works?
+Read part 1 here and listen to both episodes as audio files here.

 Laurie Lee is often cited - amongst English Speakers moving to Spain - as one of the few writers on the country that have managed to portray the Real Spain - Lee’s travel stories having inspired and often ignited a passion for Iberia previously unknown amongst Anglo-Saxons.
 Yet any cursory inspection into Lee’s autobiographical travels reveal inconsistencies, inaccuracies and outright inventions.

 At some point, those of us still treasuring our battered copies of "When I Walked Out One Mid-summer Morning" - must ask ourselves - What if Laurie Lied?